apache/incubator-kie-tools/scripts/README.md

 ### Update tests script

-The `update-tests` script allows you to change some information in order to perform some testing.
+The `update-repository` script allows you to change some build & test information in the repository.

 #### Script dependencies

-The `update-tests.py` has some dependencies that needs to be manually installed:
+The `update-repository.py` has some dependencies that needs to be manually installed:

 ```bash
 $ pip install -U ruamel.yaml